Mahak-2701/JavaScript/.github/SECURITY.md

 # Please Maintain The Privacy and Security Guidelines.

-- Improve your skills & Keep Coding !!.
+- Improve your skills & Level Up Your Coding !!.
-- This Repository is Made Available by Me.
+- This Repository is for educational purposes only.
-- Hence All Stuff in this repository is referred to as private work.
 - Thank you.

+Please create an issue [here](https://github.com/Mahak-2701/JavaScript/issues) to report any potential issues.